-It may vary by airline, but you should be able to charge those fees to your American Express card and have the credit kick in to cover them.
+It may vary by airline, but you should be able to charge those fees to your Amex travel credit card and have the credit kick in to cover them.
 Just remember that you have to select your airline before making the purchase through your Amex benefits.

-Use Delta Pay with Miles to Trigger Your Credits
+Use Delta Pay with Miles to Trigger Your Amex Platinum Travel Credits

-Amex Cardholders who also have one of Delta’s co-branded American Express cards can use Pay with Miles, which allows you to put SkyMiles toward the cash price of your ticket.
-Every SkyMile is worth a cent, so 5,000 SkyMiles knocks $50 off the price.
-By applying some miles toward your purchase, you can then put the remainder on your Amex Platinum or Hilton Aspire card – and the credit should kick in.
+Amex cardholders who also have one of Delta's co-branded American Express cards can use Pay with Miles, which allows you to put SkyMiles toward the cash price of your ticket.
+Every SkyMile is worth 1 cent using this method, so 5,000 SkyMiles knocks $50 off the price.
+By applying some miles toward your purchase, you can then charge the remaining balance to your Amex Platinum or Hilton Aspire card – and the credit should kick in.

 Just remember: You need to select Delta as your preferred airline before going this route.

 This workaround to maximize your Amex airline credits was tailor-made for the pandemic.